 Toyota has committed Y1.5tn ($13.6bn) to the development and production of electric vehicle (EV) batteries until 2030, as the company signals a major bet on electric mobility and zero-emission vehicles.

 “We want to proactively promote electrification efforts and, in order to that, we want to [invest] aggressively,” Masamichi Okada, the company’s chief product officer told journalists on September 7.

 Toyota has pioneered the development of hybrid EVs (HEVs).
-Since the introduction of the first-generation Prius in 1997, the company has sold 18.1 billion HEV units.
+Since the introduction of the first-generation Prius in 1997, the company has sold 18.1 million HEV units.
 The company equates this to the carbon dioxide emissions reduction of 5.5 million battery EVs (BEVs).

 However, the company has also sent mixed signals regarding its plans to embrace electric mobility over the past couple of years, particularly at a time when its major competitors rushed to announce multi-billion-dollar investment plans to develop their own EVs.

 The Wall Street Journal reported in December 2020 that Akio Toyoda, president of Toyota, had doubts over the existing hype.
 If the industry rushes to e-mobility, “the current business model of the car industry is going to collapse” and cost millions of jobs, he said.
 He added that in countries such as Japan, whose power-generation matrix leans heavily on coal and natural gas, “the more EVs we build, the worse carbon dioxide [pollution] gets”.

 The company has now unveiled a selective approach for the development of its offer of zero-emission vehicles to combine its existing strengths in HEVs with its fresh ambitions in BEVs.
 Overall, it plans to sell eight million electrified vehicles by 2030 — two million of which will be BEVs and fuel cell EVs, while HEVs will make up the remaining six million, the company said on September 7.